mvuco00/Ethereum-Dropbox/README.md

 truffle console
 ```

-- ToDoList is the name of the smart contract that is created in migrations folder.
-We retrive deployed copy of smart contract and assign it to the variable todoList
+- DStorage is the name of the smart contract that is created in migrations folder.
+We retrive deployed copy of smart contract and assign it to the variable dstorage

 ```
-todoList = await ToDoList.deployed()
+dstorage = await DStorage.deployed()
 ```

 - We can access smart contract properties

 ```
-todoList.address
+dstorage.address
 ```

 - deploying new copy to the blockchain (if we added some new code)